gioespinoza143/MIOS/README.md

 "How do we give a musician one environment where audio and MIDI are peers, and where the instrument adapts to the musician instead of the musician adapting to the instrument?"

-MIOS is an open-source instrument platform designed around one core belief:
+MIOS is an open-source modular instrument platform designed around one core belief:

 **The computer should think like an instrument, so the musician doesn't have to think like a computer.**

-Rather than treating guitar processing, MIDI synthesis, effects, and routing as separate systems, MIOS unifies them into a single modular environment where every musical signal is treated as a creative tool.
+Rather than treating guitar processing, MIDI synthesis, routing, effects, looping, and sampling as separate systems, MIOS unifies them into a single modular environment in which every musical signal is part of the same creative workflow.

 Whether the source is: